 2) Can I meet the parents?

-The temperament of the parents will give you a good first idea of how your future kitten might behave.
+The parents' temperament will give you a good idea of how your future kitten might behave.

 Best Products for Cats